 Public charities with annual gross receipts of less than $50,000 do not have to file the complete Form 990.
 Instead, they may file the Form 990-N, also called the "e-Postcard."
 This short electronic form informs the IRS that the charity is still operating, and it provides very basic information, such as the organization's legal name, location, EIN, and the principal officer’s name.
-You can search e-Postcard filings at the IRS's web site.
+You can search e-Postcard filings using the IRS's Exempt Organizations Select Check.

 Grantmaking public charities, which include community foundations, do not have to list the grants they gave during the specified fiscal year, but some funders will include this information in their Form 990.
 This can help you learn more about a foundation's giving history.
 Please see our Diagram of Form 990 to learn more about using this form in your research.

 Search the Knowledge Base